-In all cases, the HAP contract terminates at the end of the calendar month that follows the calendar month in which OHCD gives written notice to the owner.
-The owner is not entitled to any housing assistance payment after this period, and must return to OHCD any housing assistance payment received after this period.
+The owner is not entitled to any housing assistance payment after this period and must return to the PHA any housing assistance payment received after this period.

 If the family moves from the assisted unit into a new unit, even if the new unit is in the same building or complex as the assisted unit, the HAP contract for the assisted unit terminates.
 A new HAP contract would be required [HCV GB, p.
 11-17].